HIP-infrastructure/frontend/README.md

 ### First time install
 - install all the dependencies by calling
 - `./hip-required_ubuntu-22.04.sh`
+- You might want to logout and login again, in order to gain access to the docker command for your current user

 #### GhostFS
 - a distributed file system tailored to the HIP